Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 With everything ready for work, it’s time to know how to hold the pole saw and start cutting off branches.

-Start by getting in a comfortable position where your feet are rooted to the ground, and you’re well balanced, then hold the saw in a way that keeps this balance stable.
+Start by getting in a comfortable position where your feet are rooted to the ground, and you’re well balanced, then hold the saw to keep this balance stable.

 Lean the pole saw at an angle of 45 to 60 degrees while you’re operating so that any falling branches are far away from you.

-Make sure you’re holding the pole saw end at the level of your chest while standing to the side of the branch or limb you want to cut off.
+Make sure you’re holding the pole saw end at your chest level while standing to the side of the branch or limb you want to cut off.

-Instead, cut the branch into several smaller parts that the pole saw is capable of cutting without making you lose your balance.
+Instead, cut the branch into several smaller parts that the pole saw can cut without making you lose your balance.

 Step 6: Start Cutting Off Small Branches

 Power up your pole saw and start cutting off smaller branches.
-In addition to being in the right order, it’s also a good practice to get a better idea about the pole saw’s power and ease of cutting.
+In addition to being in the right order, getting a better idea about the pole saw’s power and ease of cutting is also a good practice.

 Adjust the pole length to reach the branch you want to cut, then apply a few perpendicular strokes until the branch is falling.

 For any branches, whether they’re big or small, always start cutting from the top of the branch.
-If the saw skips the branch, just pause it, place it on the branch, and start it again.
+If the saw skips the branch, pause it, place it on it, and start again.

-Avoid using the pole saw continuously so that it won’t overheat and malfunction.
-After cutting a few branches, power it off to give the saw some time to rest.
+Avoid continuously using the pole saw so it won’t overheat and malfunction.
+After cutting a few branches, power it down to give the saw time to cool off.

 You can also use that time to rake off all the fallen branches and debris to make that final cleanup a lot easier and quicker.